humberto-garza/Edison-Getting-Started/README.md

 > ![alt tag](Diagrams/31.PNG) <br/>
 ----------

-> Instead of using JuiceSSH you can just using Putty in Windows
+> Instead of using JuiceSSH you can just use Putty in Windows

 > - You can as well access the archives with a GUI in Android.
 Donwload **File Explorer** App
 > - Follow These Steps:<br/>